-Communication capabilities have changed with the proliferation of next generation IP-based technologies.
-Cisco IP Interoperability and Collaboration System (IPICS) is designed to integrate traditional dispatch systems with these new technologies, making it easier to dispatch responders and provide them with the information that improves situational awareness.
-When time is critical, CISCO IPICS helps deliver information to the right people, at the right time, in the right format.
-The Cisco IPICS Mobile Client is a new component of the Cisco IPICS solution that helps smart devices join an IPICS-enabled response network.
+Communication capabilities have changed with the proliferation of next-generation IP-based technologies.
+Cisco® IP Interoperability and Collaboration System (IPICS) is designed to integrate traditional dispatch systems with these new technologies, making it easier to dispatch responders and provide them with the information that improves situational awareness.
+When time is critical, Cisco IPICS helps deliver information to the right people, at the right time, in the right format.
+The Cisco IPICS Mobile Client is a new component of the Cisco IPICS solution that helps smart devices join a response network enabled for Cisco IPICS.

 Features and Benefits